saurabhsadhalesuse/suse-ai-deploy/README.md

 # SUSE AI Deployment on Public Clouds:

+### ⚠️ SUSE AI Deploy is currently an unofficial, community-maintained project and is not officially supported by SUSE.

 This repository contains Terraform configurations to deploy complete SUSE AI stack on GPU-enabled infrastructure on public clouds [AWS/Azure/GCP].
 It automates the provisioning of cloud resources and the deployment of essential AI components.

 ## 🏗 Architecture Overview